dburriss/dburriss.github.io/_drafts/2022-06-15-telemetry-tips.md

 Above you can see we not only have a nice trace representing our request, we also all the logs linked to said request through the trace.
 It can often be some work to make sure these trace and span identifiers are flowing through your system well but when they are it is magic.

+For many stacks these traces are injected in HTTP headers and so will carry across network boundaries.
+Sometimes you need you need to [configure them manually](https://docs.datadoghq.com/tracing/connect_logs_and_traces/dotnet/?tab=serilog) and depending on your tooling and stack it may be as simple as installing a package.
+For a message queue, you will probably need to do some manual work to propagate a trace.

 ## Don't mix telemetry code and application code

 Instead of littering your code with random logs and metric pushes, I suggest starting with "what happened?".
 Once you have a call defining what happened, you decide what telemetry to send internally.
 This is better explained with an example: